 where the marked natural transformation is the transformation from the maximal to the reduced crossed product \eqref{eq_q}.
 We furthermore apply $\Homol_{\infty}\circ \ell_{G\Orb}$ and get the transformation This finishes the construction of the morphism $c$ in Assertion \ref{reoigjewrogwergewrgwerg}.

 We now show Assertion \ref{wgwegrecewcs}.
 Recall the morphism $q_{\bC}$ from \eqref{eq_q} and $i_{H}$ from \eqref{sthrtshdfgvfdsgsfgfd}.
-We have the following commutative diagram in $\Ccat_{\infty}$
+We have the following commutative diagram in $\Ccat_{\infty}$:

-The arrow marked by $!$ is the analog of $\ell(i_{H})$ for the maximal crossed product.
+The arrow marked by $!$ is the analogue of $\ell(i_{H})$ for the maximal crossed product.
 The morphism $\nu\rtimes_{r}G$ is equivalent to the Morita equivalence $k\rtimes_{r}G$ in the proof of Propositon \ref{wetgiojweirogwergrwegwergw}.
-The morphism $\nu\rtimes G$ is a Morita equivalence two with the same argument.
-The lower arrow marked by $!!$ is equivalent to the composition $\ell\circ (j\rtimes_{r}H)$ in the proof Propositon \ref{wetgiojweirogwergrwegwergw} and therefore a unitary equivalence.
+The morphism $\nu\rtimes G$ is also a Morita equivalence with the same argument.
+The lower arrow marked by $!!$ is equivalent to the composition $\ell\circ (j\rtimes_{r}H)$ in the proof of Proposition \ref{wetgiojweirogwergrwegwergw} and therefore a unitary equivalence.
 Analysing the argument for this fact we see that $\ell\circ (j\rtimes_{r}H)$ restricts to a unitary equivalence $\bC\rtimes^{\alg}H\to \bD\rtimes^{\alg}G$ which extends by continuity to a unitary equivalence $ \bC\rtimes H\to \bD\rtimes G$.
 Therefore the upper arrow marked by $!!$ is also induced by a unitary equivalence.

-We apply $\Homol_{\infty}$ to the diagram \eqref{vwervwevwvdvsfdvsdv}, delete the third column, and add the definition of $ \Homol_{\bK^{u},r}^{G}(G/H) $ and the transformation $c$ .
+We apply $\Homol_{\infty}$ to the diagram \eqref{vwervwevwvdvsfdvsdv}, delete the third column, and add the definition of $ \Homol_{\bK^{u},r}^{G}(G/H) $ and the transformation $c$.
 Then we get the commutative diagram

+whose right square reflects the definition of $c_{G/H}$ above.
 The left horizontal morphisms are equivalences since we assume that $\Homol$ is Morita invariant.
 The diagram \eqref{erwggwerfweff} gives Assertion \ref{wgwegrecewcs}.